Politics and International Relations at Messiah College

 - State or federal legislator

-Internship opportunities for politics majors
+Internship opportunities for politics and international relations majors

 - Legal firms